neo-project/docs/docs/en-us/basic/governance.md

 ## Governance Strategy

-The new governance model consists of candidates, commitee members, and consensus nodes.
+The new governance model consists of candidates, committee members, and consensus nodes.
 Among them, the committee is responsible for parameter adjustment of the main net and maintenance of the on-chain environment; Consensus nodes are responsible for packaging transactions and generating blocks.
 Committee members and consensus nodes are elected from certain number of candidates with most votes.
 Their relationship can be described in the following picture.
-There is no explicit relationship between committee members and consensus nodes but, as default committee member amount (21) is more than that of consensus nodes, generally speaking consensus nodes are a subset of committee members.
+There is no explicit relationship between committee members and consensus nodes but, as default committee member amount (21) is more than that of consensus nodes (7), generally speaking consensus nodes are a subset of committee members.

 ![](images/candidateRelationship.png)